xelad1/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Game Title: "Okizeme!"

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  Learn to read the mind of your opponent!

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Okizeme! is a fun game that will train your mind reading abilities (otherwise known as yomi in Japan)!
+Stemming from popular fighting game mechanics, Okizeme! strips away all the complexity of learning difficult combos and advanced techniques.
+Okizeme! allows you to focus on what actually makes fighting games fun:  reading the mind of your opponent.
+You will start out determining who gets the initiative by a simple game of rock paper scissors, from there you will be launched into the Okizeme! guessing game where each correct guess leads to a lowering of your opponents' life bar and further initiative (also known as momentum).

 ## Problem ##
   > Describe the problem your product solves.

+  This product exposes the heart of fighting games while reducing the amount of time required to become "good".
+A lot of the fun involved in fighting games revolves around guessing your opponent's next attacks and responding appropriately.
+Unfortunately most of your time is lost in practice, mastering the physical (and not the mental) aspects.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+This game will allow players to play this "fun" component on the fly, with a relatively minimal learning curve.
+At its core, however, this game will be highly competitive, the more skilled player should always win.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  "This game is awesome.
+You absolutely have to play it.
+Highly addictive, takes only minutes to learn, challenge your friends!"

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  To get started just find an opponent and play.
+You will each be given limited time to make your guess (default mode is 3 seconds).

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "This game is addicting and fun!
+I've always wanted to play more competitive games, but have been intimidated by the steep learning curve involved.
+  This game lets me jump right in and play a competitive game, without intimidating me with game mechanics."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  Check out Okizeme! in the Google Play Store or the iTunes Store.
+Challenge your friends today!